 Update: The smart contract management interface is now accessible to all TokenGen users and it is the far easier way to interact with your deployed smart contract.
 For more info, go through the interactive tutorial for the Manage Project page on the official TokenGen website.

 As mentioned in a previous article, we are developing a management interface that will make it very easy for TokenGen users to interact with their deployed smart contracts.
-Until then however, we wanted to write a detailed guide on how the interaction can be done performed at the moment.
+Until then however, we wanted to write a detailed guide on how the interaction can be performed at the moment.

 Interacting with Deployed Smart Contracts